 The Dolphin Nebula (Sharpless 188, Sh2-188) appears east of NGC 457.
 It is a planetary nebula located at an approximate distance of 850 light years.

 Ruchbah is located in the constellation Cassiopeia.
-Representing the mythical queen punished for her vanity in Greek lore, Cassiopeia is one of the 48 Greek constellations, first listed by Ptolemy of Alexandria in his Almagest in the 2nd century CE.
+Representing the mythical queen punished for her vanity in Greek lore, Cassiopeia is one of the ancient Greek constellations, first listed by Ptolemy of Alexandria in his Almagest in the 2nd century CE.

 Cassiopeia lies in a region of the sky populated by several constellations associated with the myth of Perseus: Perseus, Andromeda, Cepheus and Pegasus.
 It is the 25th largest of all 88 constellations, stretching across an area of 598 square degrees of the northern sky.

 Cassiopeia is best known for the W asterism, formed by its five brightest stars, and for several famous deep sky objects that lie within its borders.
-These include the Heart and Soul nebulae (IC 1805 and IC 1848), two large neighbouring emission nebulae, the emission nebulae NGC 7635 (Bubble Nebula) and NGC 281 (Pacman Nebula), the irregular galaxy IC 10, and the bright open clusters Messier 52, Messier 103, NGC 7789 (the White Rose Cluster), NGC 457 (the E.T.
+These include the Heart and Soul nebulae (IC 1805 and IC 1848), two large neighbouring emission nebulae, the emission nebulae NGC 7635 (the Bubble Nebula) and NGC 281 (the Pacman Nebula), the irregular galaxy IC 10, and the bright open clusters Messier 52, Messier 103, NGC 7789 (the White Rose Cluster), NGC 457 (the E.T.
 Cluster), NGC 663, and NGC 654.
 Cassiopeia is also home to two notable supernova remnants: Cassiopeia A, the brightest radio source in the sky outside the solar system, and Tycho’s Supernova (SN 1572, 3C 10), the remnant of a Type Ia supernova first observed in November 1572.